 EU CSDR aims to harmonise certain aspects of securities settlement, such as the timing of settlement and the authorisation process for EEA CSDs.
 The next major phase of implementation, the introduction of a mandatory buy-in regime, was intended to come into effect on 1 February 2022, but has been suspended and will now take effect from 2 November 2025.
-In the meantime, in March 2022 the Commission published a legislative REFIT proposal with proposed amendments to the CSDR designed to:
+In the meantime, the legislative REFIT proposal starts to apply from 1 May 2024, amending the CSDR to:

-- · Enhance supervisory co-operation; - Simplify the CSDR passporting process; - Facilitate CSDs' access to banking-type ancillary services; - · Clarify elements of the settlement discipline regime; - Introduce an end-date for the grandfathering clause for EU and third-country CSDs and a notification requirement for third-country CSDs.
+- Enhance supervisory co-operation; - Simplify the CSDR passporting process; - Facilitate CSDs' access to banking-type ancillary services; - Clarify elements of the settlement discipline regime; • - Introduce an end-date for the grandfathering clause for EU and third-country CSDs and a notification requirement for third-country CSDs.

 - From 1 January 2023, any EU issuer that issues transferable securities that are admitted to trading or traded on trading venues has been required to arrange for the securities to be represented in electronic book-entry form.
 From 1 January 2025, this requirement will apply to all remaining transferable securities that are admitted to trading or traded on trading venues. - In November 2022, ESMA published a final report and draft RTS amending Article 19 of Commission Delegated Regulation (EU) 2018/1229.
-The amendments would remove the special distribution and collection process for cash penalties that applies to central counterparties (CCPs) and instead allocate responsibility for the collection and distribution of all cash penalties to central securities depositaries (CSDs).
-The Commission adopted a draft delegated act on 19 April 2023.
-Subject to non-objection by the Council and European Parliament, the delegated regulation will enter into force 20 days after its publication in the Official Journal of the European Union and apply 12 months later. - In March 2022, the Commission adopted a legislative REFIT proposal to amend the CSDR.
-The Council and European Parliament reached political agreement on the proposal on 27 June 2023.
-Technical trilogues are expected to continue over summer 2023.
-Formal adoption is expected in Q3 2023 and the CSDR REFIT is expected to be published in the Official Journal of the European Union in Q4 2023. - The CSDR's mandatory buy-in regime was intended to apply from 1 February 2022.
+The RTS were adopted by the Commission as Commission Delegated Regulation (EU) 2023/1626 which entered into force on 31 August 2023.
+The amendments introduced by the Delegated Regulation apply from 2 September 2024 to remove the special distribution and collection process for cash penalties that applies to central counterparties (CCPs) and instead allocate responsibility for the collection and distribution of all cash penalties to central securities depositaries (CSDs). - On 27 November 2023, the Council formally adopted the CSDR REFIT regulation amending the CSDR, following adoption by the European Parliament on 10 November 2023.
+CSDR REFIT was published in the Official Journal of the European Union on 27 December 2023 and enters into force on 16 January 2024.
+Certain of its articles apply from 1 May 2024 and the remainder two years after entry into force. - In 2024, ESMA intends to deliver a CSDR report on CSD settlement efficiency and internalised settlement, and to work on mandates under the CSDR REFIT. - The CSDR's mandatory buy-in regime was intended to apply from 1 February 2022.
 The application of the relevant rules has been delayed until 2 November 2025.